IgorLechoszest/JBapp2025Winter/README.md

-"A Data Science project analyzing data on the usage of generative models embedded within an IDE by users.
-The goal was to identify trends, visualize the data, and conduct a general analysis of user behavior while using the IDE for coding."
+A Data Science project analyzing data on the usage of generative models embedded within an IDE by users.
+The goal was to identify trends, visualize the data, and conduct a general analysis of user behavior while using the IDE for coding.